philippinespire/pire_ssl_data_processing/README.md

 Most likely there won't be genomes available for your targeted species or even genus thus, the easiest way to search is probably to start with the family.
 Go to the [NCBI Genome repository](https://www.ncbi.nlm.nih.gov/genome/) and search for the family of your species.
 If you get more than 5 genomes then search for the genus, but if  you don't, search higher classifications till you get them (i.e. order, class, etc)

-Once you get at least 5 genomes, you'll need to figure out the phylogenetic relationships to lists the genomes in order from closest to farthest.
+Once you get at least 5 genomes, you'll need to figure out the phylogenetic relationships to list the genomes in order from closest to farthest.

 Search for phylogenies specific to your group.
 I have uploaded the phylogenies from Betancur et al. BMC Evolutionary Biology (2017) 17:162 for [fish phyla](https://github.com/philippinespire/pire_ssl_data_processing/blob/main/scripts/Betancur2017_phyla.pdf)